Anish-M-code/pqcrypt/README.md

 Quick Installation
 ------------------

-To Install from this Github Repo For Debian/Ubuntu based linux Distributions:
+To Install from this Github Repo :

 Run the following commands in Linux terminal to install:-